Docs

 Hello, World

-acton script hello_string.tolk '"hello\nworld"'
+acton script scripts/helloString.tolk '"hello\nworld"'

 Shell quoting and Acton parsing are separate concerns.
-Use normal shell quoting for spaces, and preserve the inner double quotes only when you want Acton to parse escape sequences such as \n.
+Use normal shell quoting for spaces, and preserve the inner double quotes to parse escape sequences such as \n only.

-Cells, Slices, and bitsN
+Cells, slices, and bitsN

 import "@acton/io"